cewing/codefellows_f2_python/_sources/session04.txt

 -------------------------

-dictionaries have no defined order
+Dictionaries have no defined order

 .. code-block:: ipython